Does this section apply to us?

 - you only transfer personal data outside the UK to consumers or only receive personal data from outside the UK directly from consumers.

-A hairdressers in Cheshire has a client database which it uses for bookings and marketing.
+A hairdresser in Cheshire has a client database which it uses for bookings and marketing.
 It stores this database on its office computer.
-It has never sent any of its client data outside of the UK and has no intention of doing so.
-The hairdressers does not need to consider this section on international transfers.
+It has never sent any of its client data outside the UK and has no intention of doing so.
+The hairdresser does not need to consider this section on international transfers.

-However, if either business uses a cloud IT service which stores and/or processes their data (including personal data) anywhere outside of the UK, (including in the EEA), it should review this section on international transfers.
+However, if either business uses a cloud IT service which stores and/or processes their data (including personal data) anywhere outside the UK (including in the EEA), it should read this section on international transfers.

 On exit date there will be two sets of rules to consider:

-- second, if you are receiving personal data from outside the UK (including from the EEA) into the UK.
+- Second, the impact of EU transfer rules on those sending you personal data from outside the UK (including from the EEA) into the UK.

 You are making a restricted transfer outwards from the UK if:

 - the UK version of the GDPR applies to the processing of the personal data you are transferring;